vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/featured-image-from-url/readme.txt

 ### WordPress plugin for external featured images, videos, audios and more

-Since 2015 FIFU has helped thousands of websites worldwide to save money on storage, processing and copyright.
+FIFU plugin has helped thousands of websites worldwide save money on storage, processing, and copyright since 2015.

-If you are tired of wasting time and resources with thumbnail regeneration, image optimization and never-ending imports, this plugin is for you.
+If you are tired of wasting time and resources with thumbnail regeneration, image optimization, and never-ending imports, this plugin is for you.

-#### FEATURED IMAGE
+#### Featured image
 Use an external image as featured image of your post, page or custom post type.

 * External featured image
-* Unsplash image search
+* Image search (Unsplash)
 * Default featured image
 * Hide featured media
 * Featured image in content
 * Auto set image title
 * Save image dimensions
-* Featured image column
+* Column for featured image
+* **[PRO]** Image search (search engine)
 * **[PRO]** Disable right-click
 * **[PRO]** Save in the media library
 * **[PRO]** Same height